Shikaga/story/index.md

 The ship rocked lightly in the calm waves, and after just a few minutes later Rosie crossed carefully to her trunk.

-Emlyn eyes strained as she picked out a new set of undergarments and her best dress.
-She dressed quickly, and after a quick glance in her looking glass, she left her cabin.
+Emlyn strained her eyes as she picked out a new set of undergarments and her best dress.
+She dressed quickly, and after a quick glance in her looking glass, she left the cabin.

 ---

-A thin layer of mist started to disappear as the sun rose slowly over the bay, revealing the city beyond.
+The thin layer of mist started to disperse as the sun rose slowly over the bay, revealing the city beyond.
 Emlyn could just make out the streets and buildings covering the escarpment of the peninsula.
 The Royal Keep rose above all, a glimmering jewel of hewn white stone, sitting at the centre of the Rens, the Capital city of Kris.

 Orders thundered across the deck, as the captain, strutted around ordering his crew to weigh anchor and head for port.
 The sound of stressed rope and fluttering canvas filled the air, and the ship lurched slowly forward, taking the stiff easterly breeze into the harbour.